-Visitors to your property must register their attendance.
+It is recommended that visitors to your property register their attendance.

-We have created a central Attendance Register for all our properties to make use of.
+We have created our central Attendance Register for all our properties to make use of.
 The link below can be provided to all visitors to quickly and easily register their details.

-It is our suggestion that a notice be placed up at all entrances to your building to ensure compliance.
+It is our suggestion that a notice be placed up at all entrances to your building to make registration quick and easy.

 Face masks now mandatory when outside of your home.